General Program Requirements

 Who is my Lawton Scholar Success Advocate?

 Your Lawton Scholar Success Advocate is a student whom has more than likely emailed you already.
-However, if you cant find this email and have no idea who they are, please stop into the IEC and we will help you in finding out who your success advocate is and how you can get in touch with them.
+However, if you can’t find this email and have no idea who they are, please stop into the IEC and we will help you in finding out who your success advocate is and how you can get in touch with them.
 You can also check the Lawton Canvas Page to find who you’re assigned success advocate is

 What happens if I haven’t met with my success advocate yet?
 Can I see another success advocate that is available instead?

 If you haven’t met with your success advocate, we recommend getting in touch with them as soon as possible to schedule a meeting.
 If for some reason they don’t get back to you, please contact us at email@example.com and we will contact them for you.
 If they still haven’t met with you after this please let us know and we will make accommodations.
 It is our preference that Scholars meet with their assigned Success Advocates unless there are extenuating circumstances.

 How do I make an appointment with my Success Advocate?